IBM/cpdctl/README_command_reference.md

 These can be combined with the flag `prompt_template` like this:

 1. `type=prompt_tune` - return all prompt tuned model deployments.
 2. `type=prompt_tune and prompt_template` - return all prompt tuned model deployments with a prompt template.
 3. `type=foundation_model` - return all prompt template deployments.
 4. `type=foundation_model and prompt_template` - return all prompt template deployments - this is the same as the previous query because a `foundation_model` can only exist with a prompt template.
-5. `type=custom_foundation_model` - return all custom model deployments.
-6. `type=custom_foundation_model and prompt_template` - return all custom model deployments with a prompt template.
-7. `type=prompt_template` - return all deployments with a prompt template.
+5. `type=prompt_template` - return all deployments with a prompt template.

 `--state` (string)
 :   Retrieves the resources filtered by state.
 Allowed values are `initializing`, `updating`, `ready` and `failed`.